Mengistu Haile Mariam: Genocide trial

-Mengistu was charged by the Ethiopian government led by Meles Zenawi, in absentia, for the killing of nearly 2,000 people.
+Mengistu was charged by the Ethiopian government led by Meles Zenawi, in absentia, with the killing of nearly 2,000 people.
 The charge sheet and evidence list for his crimes were 8,000 pages long.
 The evidence against him included signed execution orders, videos of torture sessions, and personal testimony.
 The trial began in 1994 and ended in 2006.
 The court found Mengistu guilty as charged on 12 December 2006, and imposed a life sentence in January 2007.
 In addition to the genocide conviction, the court found him guilty of imprisonment, illegal homicide, and illegal confiscation of property.
 Michael Clough, a US attorney and longtime observer of Ethiopia, said in a statement:

 The biggest problem with prosecuting Mengistu for genocide is that his actions did not necessarily target a particular group.
 They were directed against anybody who was opposing his government, and they were generally much more political than based on any ethnic targeting.

 Some experts believe hundreds of thousands of university students, intellectuals, and politicians (including Emperor Haile Selassie) were killed during Mengistu's rule.
 Amnesty International estimates that a total of half a million people were killed during the Red Terror of 1977 and 1978.
 Human Rights Watch describes the Red Terror as "one of the most systematic uses of mass murder by a state ever witnessed in Africa."
 During his reign it was not uncommon to see students, suspected government critics, or rebel sympathizers hanging from lampposts each morning.
 Mengistu himself is alleged to have murdered opponents by garroting or shooting them, saying that he was leading by example.
 Estimates of the number of deaths for which he was responsible range from 500,000 to over 2,000,000.

 106 Derg officials were accused of genocide during the trials, but only 36 of them were present in the court.
 Several former members of the Derg have been sentenced to death.
 After Mengistu's conviction in December 2006, the Zimbabwean government said that he still enjoyed asylum and would not be extradited.
 A Zimbabwean government spokesman explained this by saying that "Mengistu and his government played a key and commendable role during our struggle for independence".
 According to the spokesman, Mengistu assisted Zimbabwean guerrilla fighters during the Rhodesian Bush War by providing training and arms; after the war, he had provided training for Zimbabwean air force pilots.
 The spokesman said that "not many countries have shown such commitment to us".

 Following an appeal on 26 May 2008, Mengistu was sentenced to death in absentia by Ethiopia's High Court, overturning his previous sentence of life imprisonment.
 Twenty-three of his most senior aides also received death sentences that were commuted on 1 June 2011.
 As of 4 October 2011, 16 former Mengistu officials have been released from prison on parole, due to their old age and good behavior while incarcerated.
 However, Mengistu's sentence remained unchanged.